abdulahad7/Blender-MOCAP/README.md

 * If you have good GPU then use CMU model otherwise you have to run mobilenetthin model.

 # TODOS
-* Mak gui better.
+* Make gui better.
 * Add constraints to armature so that unrealistic rotation doesnot happen even if values are wrong.
-* Use [Videopose](https://github.com/facebookresearch/VideoPose3D) to increase smoothness of animation.
+* Use [Videopose](https://github.com/facebookresearch/VideoPose3D) in future to estimate pose estimation values

 # This is version 1.0 of "real time 3d pose estimation with Blender".
 The result is not good at all, I will try to improve it.